OpenJelly/.github/profile/README.md

 # FAQs

-1. **I'm not great with Github or Git, where can I try Jelly Lang and this Jellycuts mobile IDE?**
+1. **I'm not great with Github or Git, where can I try Jelly and Jellycuts mobile IDE?**
    - Visit [jellycuts.com](https://jellycuts.com) and download for free.

 2. **What is Jelly language like?**